WebThingsIO/gateway/README.md

 ## Debugging

-If you are using vscode simply use the "launch" target it will build the gateway in debugger mode.
+If you are using VS Code, simply use the "launch" target.
+It will build the gateway in debugger mode.

-If you are not using vscode run `npm run debug` and it will build the gateway and launch it with --inspect.
+If you are not using VS Code, run `npm run debug` and it will build the gateway and launch it with `--inspect`.

 ## Running Tests
 To run the linter and all tests: